 The accompanying financial statements have been prepared as though the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The Company has limited capital resources and has incurred recurring operating losses and negative cash flows from operations since inception.
-As of December 31, 2021, the Company has an accumulated deficit of approximately \$334.7 million and net cash used in operating activities was approximately \$24.6 million during the year ended December 31, 2021.
+As of December 31, 2022, the Company had an accumulated deficit of approximately \$366.8 million and net cash used in operating activities was approximately \$24.6 million during the year ended December 31, 2022.
 Management expects to continue to incur operating losses and negative cash flows from operations in the future.
 The Company has financed its operations to date from proceeds from the sale of common stock, warrants, loans, convertible promissory notes, collaboration agreements and royalty sales.

-As of December 31, 2021, the Company had cash, cash equivalents, and restricted cash of \$60.9 million.
-The Company believes that its existing cash, cash equivalents, and restricted cash will be sufficient to meet its cash commitments for at least the next 12 months after the date that the financial statements are issued.
+As of December 31, 2022, the Company had cash, cash equivalents, and restricted cash of \$36.2 million, which it believes will be sufficient to meet the Company's operating commitments for the next 12 months from the date its financial statements are issued.
 The process of drug development can be costly and the timing and outcomes of clinical trials is uncertain.
 The assumptions upon which the Company has based its estimates are routinely evaluated and may be subject to change.
-The actual amount of the Company's expenditures will vary depending upon a number of factors including but not limited to the design, timing and duration of future clinical trials, the progress of the Company's research and development programs, the infrastructure to support a commercial enterprise, the cost of a commercial product launch, and the level of financial resources available.
-The Company has the ability to adjust its operating plan spending levels based on the timing of future clinical trials, which will be predicated upon adequate funding to complete the trials.
+The actual amount of the Company's expenditures will vary depending upon many factors including but not limited to the design, timing and duration of future clinical trials, the progress of the Company's research and development programs, the infrastructure to support a commercial enterprise, and the level of financial resources available.
+The Company can adjust its operating plan spending levels based on the timing of future clinical trials, which are predicated upon adequate funding to complete the trials.
+The Company routinely evaluates the status of its clinical development programs as well as potential strategic options.

-The Company will need to raise additional capital in order to continue to fund operations and fully fund later stage clinical development programs.
+The Company will need to raise additional capital in order to continue to fund operations and fully fund any potential later stage clinical development programs.
 The Company believes that it will be able to obtain additional working capital through equity financings or other arrangements to fund future operations; however, there can be no assurance that such additional financing, if available, can be obtained on terms acceptable to the Company.
 If the Company is unable to obtain such additional financing, future operations would need to be scaled back or discontinued.